mtlogs/2023-internships-and-jobs/README.md

 We are only focusing on opportunities located in the United States, Canada or remote.

 Feel free to contribute by submitting a pull request!
-You can find the contribution guidelines here!
+You can find the contribution guidelines [here]([url](https://github.com/mtlogs/fall-2023-opportunities/commit/ec65232e4d0c5d54e884c9afd07d261c6a0a6de0))!

 | Company Name  |  Location | Role Type | Role |
 |---|---|-------------|-------------|